zana9999/zana9999/README.md

 [**BookSystem**](#) – JavaFX project to manage book records efficiently.
 [**Personal Finance Tracker**](#) – Helps track personal expenses and budgets.

 ---
+When I’m not coding, you’ll find me:
+🎵 Listening to music | 🎬 Watching movies & anime | 💻 Studying

+### 🚀 What I’m up to
+- Exploring AI/ML projects
+- Collaborating on fun and meaningful projects with students
+- Listening to Twilight Zone by Ariana Grande
+---